kragen/derctuo/markdown/copper-salts.md

 reducing sugars in Fehling’s or Benedict’s tests, where the copper is complexed with potassium sodium tartrate or sodium citrate, respectively, to prevent precipitation of cupric carbonate.
-(Fehling's test is mentioned in Cooley's 1880 Cyclopædia, for example under "Urine", along with Trommer's test, under "Sugar", which mixes blue vitriol with sugar and "an excess of hydrate of potassium [KOH]", then heats it to precipitate what sounds like cuprous oxide.
-[The advantage of Fehling's test][21] is reputedly that it was more selective toward sugars and easier to prepare.
-Benedict's test wasn't introduced until 1907.)
+(Fehling’s test is mentioned in Cooley’s 1880 Cyclopædia, for example under “Urine”, along with Trommer’s test, under “Sugar”, which mixes blue vitriol with sugar and “an excess of hydrate of potassium [KOH]”, then heats it to precipitate what sounds like cuprous oxide.
+[The advantage of Fehling’s test][21] is reputedly that it was more selective toward sugars and easier to prepare.
+Benedict’s test wasn’t introduced until 1907.)

 [21]: https://theskepticalchemist.com/demonstration-benedicts-test-reducing-sugars/

-Benedict's test sounds relatively easy, but it consumes reducing sugars, such as glucose, fructose, or lactose — but not sucrose!
+Benedict’s test sounds relatively easy, but it consumes reducing sugars, such as glucose, fructose, or lactose — but not sucrose!
 Though you can hydrolyze sucrose with HCl — or, apparently, by boiling it with citric acid.